Service + Area

 • Primary nearby markets used in Tri-Peak's Granby planning for site preparation include Neosho, Seneca, Diamond, Stark City, Fairview, and Joplin.

-• When crews or deliveries need resequencing, Granby routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Granby routing decisions are checked against nearby commitments so the next move protects the active workface.

-• This nearby-coverage set helps Tri-Peak keep site preparation coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep site preparation coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Granby, MO Site Preparation Scope Types